CorpSouth/configs-and-dotfiles/README.md

 it's just too useful to pass up, even if you prefer other means of file exploration.
 I had yet to fully extend my own Rofi configuration but from where I am at currently, it's a daily tool worth checking out.
 The themes are just modifications of the existing dmenu.rasi style, it suits my barebones environment and is just far easier to tweak for me at this stage.

+I have disabled all mouse functionality to be hard on myself about bad mouse habits.

 _Credit to the unadulterated dmenu.rasi goes to its original creator_